-Download the Field Guide to determine if a lesson is brain-based or limiting critical and logical thinking.
+Use the Field Guide to determine if a school is following the brain-based approach or limiting critical and logical thinking.

-Teaching often moves on before understanding is complete.
-When learners are not empowered to build their own understanding, the price is paid later in low marks.
+This happens because teaching moves on before understanding is complete and learners are not empowered to build their own understanding, the price is paid later in low marks.

 This difference explains why many learners struggle in exams.
 Exams do not test what learners heard; they test what learners understand.
 When learners rely only on what the teacher explained, they struggle when questions change, forget under pressure, and produce inconsistent results.
 However, when learners build their own understanding, they are able to adapt to new questions, think independently, and improve their marks naturally.